aseldawy/CS167/Labs/Lab3/CS167_Lab3.md

 }
 ```
 2. Implement the TODO items to make the desired logic.
 Hint: look at the WordCount example.
 3. Run your program on the file `nasa_19950801.tsv` and check the output directory.
-(Q) How many files are produced in the output directory and how many lines are there in each file?
-(Q) Explain these numbers based on the number of reducers and number of response codes in the input file.
+(Q9) How many files are produced in the output directory and how many lines are there in each file?
+(Q10) Explain these numbers based on the number of reducers and number of response codes in the input file.
 4. Run your program on the file `nasa_19950630.22-19950728.12.tsv`.
-(Q) How many files are produced in the output directory and how many lines are there in each file?
-(Q) Explain these numbers based on the number of reducers and number of response codes in the input file.
+(Q11) How many files are produced in the output directory and how many lines are there in each file?
+(Q12) Explain these numbers based on the number of reducers and number of response codes in the input file.
 4. Run your program on the output of the `Filter` operation with response code `200`.
-(Q) How many files are produced in the output directory and how many lines are there in each file?
-(Q) Explain these numbers based on the number of reducers and number of response codes in the input file.
+(Q13) How many files are produced in the output directory and how many lines are there in each file?
+(Q14) Explain these numbers based on the number of reducers and number of response codes in the input file.

 ### VI.
 Submission (15 minutes)
 1. Add a `README` file with all your answers.